staudenmeir/eloquent-json-relations/README.md

 #### Array of IDs

-By default, the relationship stores the records as an array of IDs:
+By default, the relationship stores pivot records as an array of IDs:

 ```php
 class User extends Model